-WELCOME TO FARMER, FORESTER, CHEF!
-SUMMER CAMP 2021
+WELCOME TO CAMP 2021!

-We are excited to have your camper(s) joining us this summer.
-We look forward to being outside enjoying nature, animals, the gardens, the sun, and the rain.
+We are excited to have your camper(s) join us this summer.
+We look forward to being outside enjoying nature, animals, the sun, and the rain.
 We have maintained many of our COVID-19 related policies and procedures to meet state requirements and prioritize family health.

-PLEASE READ THROUGH THE ENTIRE HANDBOOK to be sure you and your campers understand all of our protocols policies.
+PLEASE READ THROUGH THE ENTIRE HANDBOOK to be sure you and your campers understand all of our protocols and policies.